Jean-Baptiste Belley

-Jean-Baptiste Belley (c.
-1746 – 1805) was a Saint Dominican and French politician.
+Jean-Baptiste Belley (1 July 1746/1747 – 6 August 1805) was a French politician.
 A native of Senegal and formerly enslaved in the colony of Saint-Domingue, in the French West Indies, he was an elected member of the National Convention and the Council of Five Hundred during the French First Republic.
 He was also known as Mars.

 Life

-Belley was said to have been born on 1 July 1746 or 1747 on the island of Gorée, Senegal, but the precise dates of his birth and death are uncertain.
+Belley was said to have been born on 1 July in either 1746 or 1747 on the island of Gorée, Senegal, but the precise dates of his birth and death are uncertain.
 At the age of two, he was sold to slavers sailing for the French colony of Saint-Domingue.
 With his savings, he later bought his freedom.
-In 1791, a slave rebellion broke out in Saint-Domingue.
-As their fellow revolutionaries in France thought the Declaration of the Rights of Man of 1789, they began to see that slavery would need to be abolished.
+Belley subsequently became a slave owner himself; among the slaves he owned was a mulatto named Fanchonette whom Belley bought for 300 livres in 1780, and another was a woman named Laurore who he sold to a friend in 1787.
+In 1791, a slave rebellion broke out in Saint-Domingue, sparking chaos across the colony.

+As a result of the French Revolution, conflict erupted in Saint-Domingue between Royalists and Republicans in the colony.
 In 1793, Belley fought as an infantry captain against Royalist forces in Saint-Domingue and was wounded six times.
 On 24 September 1793, he was one of three deputies elected to the National Convention represented the northern region of Saint-Domingue, together with the mulatto Jean-Baptiste Mills and white Louis-Pierre Dufaÿ, thus becoming the first black deputy to take a seat in the convention.
 He, along with the other two elected deputies, sat with the Montagnards.
 On 3 February 1794, he spoke in a debate in the Convention when it decided unanimously to abolish slavery.
+In a 1795 statement, Belley wrote that he had been the "owner of thinking properties" and praised the 1794 abolition decree as "just and beneficent".